Ray structures on Teichm\"uller Space: Harmonic maps

 Recall that every holomorphic quadratic differential defines two measured foliations on $X$, the horizontal foliation and the vertical foliation.
-The leaves of horizontal foliation (resp. vertical foliation) of $\Phi:=\Hopf(f)$ are exactly the maximally stretched (resp. minimally stretched) directions of $f$.
-Choosing a local coordinate $z=x+iy$ on $M$ such that the leaves of the horizontal foliaiton (resp. vertical foliation) of $\Hopf(f)$ are tangent to the $x$-axis (resp. $y$-axis).
-Then
+The leaves of the horizontal foliation (resp. vertical foliation) of $\Phi:=\Hopf(f)$ are exactly the maximally stretched (resp. minimally stretched) directions of $f$.
+Choosing a local coordinate $z=x+iy$ on $M$ such that the leaves of the horizontal foliation (resp. vertical foliation) of $\Hopf(f)$ are tangent to the $x$-axis (resp. $y$-axis).
+Then, in this coordinate, $\Phi=|\Phi|dz^2$.
+Hence,

 In particular, if we choose the coordinate $z=x+iy$ such that $\Phi=dz^2$ and choose $\sigma$ to be the singular flat metric induced by $|\Phi|$, then $f^*(\rho)$ can be simply expressed as